alex-phillips/node-clouddrive/README.md

 The CLI makes interacting with Cloud Drive feel like using a remote filesystem with commands such as `ls`, `du`, `mkdir`, etc.

 ```
+Usage:
-Usage: clouddrive command [flags] [options] [arguments]
+  clouddrive command [flags] [options] [arguments]

 Commands:
+  about              Print app-specific information
   cat                Print files to STDOUT
   clearcache         Clear the local cache
   config             Read, write, and reset config values
+  delete-everything  Remove all files and folders related to the CLI
   download           Download remote file or folder to specified local path
   du                 Display the disk usage (recursively) for the specified node
   exists             Check if a file or folder exists remotely
   find               Search for nodes by name
   info               Show Cloud Drive account info
   init               Initialize and authorize with Amazon Cloud Drive
   link               Link a file to exist under another directory
   ls                 List all remote nodes belonging to a specified node
   metadata           Retrieve metadata of a node by its path
   mkdir              Create a remote directory path (recursively)
   mv                 Move a remote node to a new directory
   pending            List the nodes that have a status of "PENDING"
   quota              Show Cloud Drive account quota
   rename             Rename a remote node
   resolve            Return the remote path of a node by its ID
   restore            Restore a remote node from the trash
   rm                 Move a remote Node to the trash
   share              Generate a temporary, pre-authenticated download link
   sync               Sync the local cache with Amazon Cloud Drive
   trash              List the nodes that have a status of "TRASH"
   tree               Print directory tree of the given node
   unlink             Unlink a node from a parent node
   upload             Upload local file(s) or folder(s) to remote directory
   usage              Show Cloud Drive account usage

 Global Flags:
   -h, --help     Show help                                             [boolean]